 *For undergraduate students, these are estimated expenses for a freshman living on campus and enrolled in 15 credit hours.
 For graduate students, these are estimated expenses for students living on campus and enrolled in 9 credit hours.

 †Actual cost will vary depending on residence hall and dining membership.
-Costs above for housing are based on the year rate for double occupancy.
+If you are a freshman leaving on campus, you will pay NMSU for your residence hall and meal plan.
+Costs above for housing are based on the yearly rate for double occupancy.

 How do I view my Cost of Attendance?